Neith (crater): Geology

-Impact features like Neith have been called "penepalimpsests" by some investigators or "dome craters" by others and are considered to be transitional between craters and palimpsests.
-Palimpsests are bright, nearly circular patches that are believed to be remnant impact features.
-They occur also on Callisto, Ganymede's neighbor farther distant from Jupiter.
+Impact structures like Neith have been described as penepalimpsests by some researchers and as “anomalous dome crater” by others.
+They are thought to represent a transitional form between typical impact craters and palimpsests.
+Palimpsests themselves are bright, nearly circular markings interpreted as heavily degraded impact features; similar examples are found on Callisto, Ganymede’s outer neighbor.

-The most striking feature in Neith is a large, circular dome about 45 km in diameter.
-The dome is surrounded by a wreath of rugged terrain.
-The wreath does not represent the original crater rim but the rim of a large central pit instead.
-The rim itself is barely visible and is located along the outer boundary of a relatively smooth, circular area, assumed to be the crater floor, which in turn surrounds the wreath of rugged terrain.
-In some parts along the rim, inward-facing scarps may be seen.
-The rim is not circular but appears to be petal-shaped.
-Outside the rim, a continuous ejecta blanket may be discerned.
+Neith’s most prominent characteristic is a large circular dome roughly 45 km across, encircled by a ring of rugged terrain.
+This rugged ring is not the original crater rim but the rim of a large central pit.
+The true crater rim is faint and lies at the edge of a relatively smooth circular zone interpreted as the crater floor, which itself surrounds the rugged ring.
+Inward-facing scarps can be observed along parts of this rim, which is not perfectly circular but instead has a petal-like outline.
+Beyond it, a continuous ejecta blanket can still be traced.

-The morphology of impact features such as Neith results either from the response of a relatively weak target material to a high-energy impact or from long-term viscous relaxation of the surface subsequent to impact.
+The distinctive morphology of features like Neith may arise either from the way weak surface materials respond to high-energy impacts or from long-term viscous relaxation of the terrain following the impact.

-Absolute ages derived from crater frequency measurements are model-dependent.
-In one crater chronology model, based on impacts dominated by asteroids, Neith may be old and very likely was formed during a period of more intense bombardment than today, about 3.9 billion years ago.
-In a different model, based on impacts preferentially by comets with a more or less constant impact rate, Neith may be only about 1 billion years old.
+Absolute ages derived from crater density measurements depend strongly on the impact chronology model used.
+In one model, which assumes asteroid-dominated impacts, Neith could be ancient—likely formed during a period of intense bombardment about 3.9 billion years ago.
+Another model, based on a roughly constant rate of cometary impacts, suggests Neith might be much younger, around 1 billion years old.